babar-raza/package-descriptions/groupdocs.cloud/rubygems/GroupDocs.Comaprison Cloud SDK for Ruby.md

 **Metafile:** EMF, WMF
 **Other:** PCL, PS

-## Platform Independence

-GroupDocs.Comparison Cloud's platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Getting Started

 The complete source code is available at the [GitHub Repository](https://github.com/groupdocs-comparison-cloud/groupdocs-comparison-cloud-ruby).
 You can either directly use it in your project via source code or get [RubyGem](https://rubygems.org/gems/groupdocs_comparison_cloud) (recommended).